hiepnguyenbg/EduMentor-Subscription-Analysis/README.md

 ### Regional Performance
 - **North America led revenue.** During the peak-COVID months in early 2020, North America made up almost two thirds of weekly subscriptions, and most of the spike in Premium Plus was contained to this region.
-North America contributed nearly 50% of total revenue over the two years.
+North America contributed nearly 50% of total sales over the two years.
 - **EMEA showed volatility.** Revenue fluctuations in EMEA might reflect challenges in consistent adoption across diverse educational systems.